yousufk1729/slurpGPT/README.md

 > Words thou rather possess'd thy mother's land.

 Considering that this model effectively only predicts the next character, it’s interesting how it is able to form scripts that look coherent until you actually start reading them.
 It reminds me of those “English for Non-English Speaker” YouTube videos.

+*Edit: I have changed the model without retraining, so currently the "strongest" version of the GPT which I use as an example above does not exist on the latest commit.*

 ## Next Steps
 Based on the training vs. validation loss, the model is strongly overfit, even with dropout: